Anne Holton

 Anne Bright Holton (born February 1, 1958) is an American lawyer and judge who served as the Secretary of Education for the Commonwealth of Virginia from 2014 to 2016.
 She is married to United States Senator and former Virginia Governor Tim Kaine, the vice presidential running mate of Hillary Clinton in the 2016 election.
 Holton served as First Lady of Virginia from 2006 to 2010.
 She served as interim president of George Mason University from 2019 to 2020.

 Early life

 Born in Roanoke, Virginia, Holton is the daughter of Virginia Harrison "Jinks" (Rogers) and Linwood Holton, a lawyer and Republican Party politician.
 Her paternal grandfather was an executive at a small coal-hauling railroad.
 As a child, Holton started a club dedicated to service and good deeds.
 In 1969, her father was elected as governor of Virginia, as a Republican serving from 1970 to 1974.

 When her father became governor, he first enrolled Holton in a prestigious grade school.
 In response to a federal court decision desegregating Richmond Public Schools, she and her siblings attended predominantly black schools, including Mosby Middle School, near the Virginia Executive Mansion.
 Holton attended Open High School, and graduated from Langley High School in 1976.

 One of Holton's brothers is Woody Holton, a professor of history at the University of South Carolina.
+Another one of her brothers, Dwight Holton served as United States Attorney for the District of Oregon from February 2010 to October 2011.